doaleix/apx-manual/docs/02-Advanced-Admin/09-Styles/02-conditional-styles.md

 As expected there is the reversed conditional style for the times the element is inside other elements.

-It works the same way, if the element is found inside another element will take the style definded here however, a usual practice is to use the keyword "**hidden**"
+It works the same way, if the element is found inside another element, it will take the style definded there however, a usual practice is to use the keyword "**hidden**"

 "**Hidden**" is not a map style per se, but when used in this situation will make the program not draw the element while still being there.